Unbiased 2025 PointsBet casino Ontario review

 - No bespoke software

+One of my favourites, IGT, which makes games for both online and physical casinos, is also represented.
 At PointsBet, the IGT list of online games includes Baywatch.
 Siberian Storm, Da Vinci Diamonds, Golden Goddess and Lobstermania.
-These games have an RTP of between 94.94% to 93.67%, so not great.
+These games have an RTP of between 94.94% to 93.67%, which is on the lower end.
 This is quite disappointing when you compare to Playtech’s Ugga Bugga which has an RTP of 99.07% RTP.

 In terms of Live Games, Evolution Gaming is the sole online software provider.
 Some of the games available are Live Speed Baccarat, Live Blackjack, Live American Roulette, Live Three Card Poker, Live Lightning Roulette and Dream Catcher.
 Evolution’s Infinite Blackjack is my favourite, mostly because of its unlimited seating option.